rodrigocra1/video_lenght_analyzer/README.md

 ## Overview

 This tool provides a straightforward way to quickly get an inventory of video files within a folder structure.
 It identifies common video formats, extracts the duration of each file, and prints a report to the console.
-At the end of the analysis, it displays a summary dialog box categorizing files as being longer or shorter than 90 seconds.
+At the end of the analysis, it displays a summary dialog box and saves all the output to a log file.

 ## Features